markprima/word-scrambler/README.md

  sqlite3 1.4

 ## How to run
-1. you can use 'git clone https://github.com/markprima/word-scrambler.git' in your terminal to take this repository;
+1. you can use `git clone https://github.com/markprima/word-scrambler.git` in your terminal to take this repository;
-2. open the app, and run 'rails db:migrate' and 'rails db:seed';
+2. open the app, and run `rails db:migrate' and 'rails db:seed`;
-3. then, you can run the app in your local with 'rails server' or 'rails s';
+3. then, you can run the app in your local with `rails server` or `rails s`;
 4. now, you can use the application in your local.